TechNGamer/Province-Copier/README.md

 # Province-Copier
 A tool for Europa Universallies Modders to get provinces quickly from the install directory.
 This program does contain a second program in it called comparer which is still a work in progress from me.
-Please note that in order to download this software, goto Province Copier/bin/Release, going to the Province Copier/bin/Debug is an unstable version/still-in-dev executable.
-That executable should only be downloaded to see what has changed.